drew990/drew990.github.io/README.md

 ## Description

-Horiseon is a website that offers optimization to your website for search engines.
-For better ranking and to bring attraction to business's websites.
-Horiseon has a problem of their own though where their code needs to be refactored and optimized to bring it up to accessibility standards, a structure semantic HTML elements, a concise descriptive title, and many more.
+Horiseon is a service that offers optimization to your website for search engines in order to get better ranking and to bring attraction to business's websites using SEO.
+Horiseon has a problem of their own though, where their code needs to be refactored and optimized to bring it up to accessibility standards, a structured semantic HTML elements, a concise descriptive title, and much more.
 Below, we'll be talking about those changes.

 # Changes to index.html and style.css